What is an Aviation Leading Indicator

 - Number of risk controls vs. number of high-risk reported issues; and

 - Average time to close safety issues per each risk level.

 These are leading indicators that require little historical data to get started.
 After this, the process for creating leading indicators is:

 - Identify two pieces of important safety data, such as:

-- Reported issue severity,
+- Reported issue probability and severity assessments,

 - Employee turnover, etc.